Going postal

 Going postal is an American English slang phrase referring to becoming extremely angry or uncontrollable, often to the point of violence, and usually in a workplace environment.
 The expression derives from a series of incidents from 1986 onward in which United States Postal Service (USPS) workers shot and killed people in acts of mass murder.
 Between 1970 and 1997, more than 40 people were killed by then-current or former employees in at least 20 incidents of workplace rage.
-Between 1986 and 2011, workplace shootings happened roughly twice per year, with an average of 1.18 people killed per year.

 Origin

 An early use of the phrase was on December 17, 1993, in the American newspaper the St. Petersburg Times:

 The symposium was sponsored by the U.S. Postal Service, which has seen so many outbursts that in some circles excessive stress is known as "going postal."
 Thirty-five people have been killed in 11 post office shootings since 1983.
 The USPS does not approve of the term "going postal" and has made attempts to stop people from using the saying.
 Some postal workers, however, feel it has earned its place.

 On December 31, 1993, the Los Angeles Times said, "Unlike the more deadly mass shootings around the nation, which have lent a new term to the language, referring to shooting up the office as 'going postal'."

 As a result of two shootings on the same day on May 6, 1993, in 1993 the USPS created 85 Workplace Environment Analysts for domicile at its 85 postal districts.
 These new positions were created to help with violence prevention and workplace improvement.
 In February 2009, the USPS unilaterally eliminated these positions as part of its downsizing efforts.